mozman/ezdxf/docs/source/math_construction_tools.rst

 Math Construction Tools
 =======================

-This are links to tools which are located in the :mod:`ezdxf.math` core module:
+These are links to tools in the :mod:`ezdxf.math` core module:

 - :class:`ezdxf.math.ConstructionRay`
 - :class:`ezdxf.math.ConstructionLine`